 The Bottom Line

-Try to get a fresh, unbiased perspective on what makes sense for the long haul for your business, your culture, your customers and your workforce.
-Don’t just continue doing business as you always have.
+Try to get a fresh, unbiased perspective on what makes sense for the long haul for your business, your culture, your customers, and your workforce.
+Don’t continue doing business as usual.
 Great leaders make the time to think strategically so they are always one step ahead of the pack.

 To learn more about improving your strategic thinking, download How Strategic Clarity Distinguishes the Top 6% of Leaders